Triathlon Race Pace Calculator

 By MyProCoach

-Whether you’re new to triathlon, or a seasoned athlete, a well planned pacing strategy can make or break your race.
-The most common mistake is starting too fast, and then blowing-up later in the race.
-We’ve all done it.
+Whether you’re new to triathlon, or a seasoned athlete, a well planned triathlon race pace strategy can make or break your race.

-Using this calculator, you can create a realistic pacing strategy, based on your current fitness.
+Using this calculator, you can plan your triathlon race pacing based on your current fitness, rather than guesswork.
 It uses “thresholds”, which are simply a yardstick of your current fitness.
 One example is Functional Threshold Power (or FTP), which you may have heard of.
 Or you can keep things simple by using Rate of Perceived Exertion, which is a score out of 10.

 So, go ahead and give it a try!
 And remember, the more accurate your thresholds are, the more accurate your pacing guide will be.